 „”

 We thrive to understand the molecular mechanism underlying the interaction of the intestinal microbiome with the human host.
 We focus on bacteria that are overrepresented in the microbiome of colorectal cancer (CRC) patients and the interactions of bacterial adhesins with epithelial and immune cells of the intestinal system.
-Genomic sequencing, big data analysis, and substantial microbial studies in animal models identified important drivers of CRC on the microbial and cellular level, but the underlying mechanistic details are not known.
-Therefore, we structurally analyze complexes between commensal proteins and human receptors to understand the molecular background of their binding mechanisms.
+Meta-Omics and substantial microbial studies in animal models identified important drivers of CRC on the microbial and cellular level, but the underlying mechanistic details are not known.
+To close this major gap of knowledge, we apply cryogenic electron microscopy (Cryo-EM) and single particle analysis to determine the structures of protein complexes that facilitate the host-microbiome interaction, a prerequisite for structure-based design of personalized anticancer compounds.
+To understand the context of how different adhesins act together in the cellular context, we apply cryo-ET to visualize molecular details of bacteria interacting with the host epithel and to integrate the in vitro structures into the in situ context.

 People